 Switch to a Remote Git Branch by Name

-If one remote-tracking branch matches the name you typed, Git can create the local branch and attach it to the remote automatically.
+If one remote-tracking branch matches the name you typed, git switch creates the local branch and configures upstream tracking automatically.

 git switch feature/api-cleanup